GuyArieli17/Final-University-Project-/docs/xapp/healthchecks.md

 # Healthchecks

 When an RMR healthcheck message arrives, this handler checks that the RMR thread is healthy (if reccive message its healthy).
-Healthcheck message can be overwride by by registering a new callback for the healthcheck message type.
+Healthcheck message can be overwride by registering a new callback for the healthcheck message type.

 ----